Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 Urban Lifestyle In Downtown Phoenix

 It’s a dynamic, walkable urban mixed-use area with a significant concentration of artists and other creative professionals.
 With increasing density, this is an area that has become more pedestrian-friendly and supportive of small local independent businesses that give downtown Phoenix character.
-Urban renewal is being heavily fostered with rehabilitated bungalows and new infill projects.
+Urban renewal is heavily fostered with rehabilitated bungalows and new infill projects.

 Roosevelt Street

 Roosevelt Street is an east-west corridor that connects the historic neighborhoods between Grand Avenue and 16th Street.
 The corridor also connects Copper Square, Chase Field, U.S. Airways Center, major cultural institutions, the new downtown ASU campus and the biomedical campus.
-It connects the arts and downtown Phoenix historic neighborhoods including Garfield Historic District, Evans Churchill, F.Q.
+It also connects the arts and downtown Phoenix historic neighborhoods including Garfield Historic District, Evans Churchill, F.Q.
 Story Historical District, Willo Historic District, Roosevelt Historic District, the Roosevelt Action Association and Grand Avenue.

 Roosevelt Row and First Friday’s Art Walk